faulhornlabs/zikkurat-algebra/README.md

 (finite fields, elliptic curves, polynomials) commonly used in zero-knowledge proof systems and related technologies.

-The core idea is that we generate C code specialized to standard fields / curve;
+The core idea is that we generate C code specialized to standard fields / curves;
 and also Haskell bindings to this C code, presenting a proper API while retaining relatively good performance.
-Other high-level language bindings could be added in the future if there is demand.
+Other high-level language bindings could be added in the future, if there is demand for that.

 Project goals: